 Issues and Challenges

-Jody has encountered: Step Therapy
+Jody has encountered: Step-Therapy / Fail First

 I was diagnosed with psoriatic disease in 2003, mild psoriasis and moderate to severe psoriatic arthritis, and it took over 10 long painful years to get the proper diagnosis.